 - If a business is found to have employed illegal workers

-- The business failed to undertake the right to work checks correctly in accordance with Home Office guidelines
+- If the business failed to undertake the right to work checks correctly in accordance with Home Office guidelines

-- If the Home Office discover that that a business employed a non-EEA national for a job that does not actually meet the required skill level for the role
+- If the Home Office discovered that a business employed a migrant worker for a job that does not actually meet the required skill level for the role

 - Failing to provide the Home Office with requested documents within the deadline stipulated by the Home Office

-If a Sponsorship Licence is revoked, there is no right to appeal the decision.
-The Home Office will immediately curtail leave to remain for the migrant workers on a Tier 2 or 5 visa who are found to have knowingly partaken in the circumstances listed above.
+If you have had your sponsorship licence revoked, there is no right to appeal the decision.
+The Home Office will immediately curtail leave to remain for the migrant workers who are found to have knowingly partaken in the circumstances listed above.

-For the migrant workers who were not involved, their leave will be shortened to 60 calendar days and they will be expected to depart the UK once the 60 calendar days expire or alternatively, they will face removal from the UK if they have not departed within the given timeframe.
+For the migrant workers who were not involved, their leave will be shortened to 60 calendar days, and they will be expected to depart the UK once the 60 calendar days expire.
+Alternatively, they will face removal from the UK if they have not departed within the given timeframe.

 - The business continuously fails to comply with requirements

-- Failure to keep all records updated and failing to report change in circumstances to the Home Office
+- Failure to keep all records updated and failing to report changes in circumstances to the Home Office

 - Employers paying their migrant workers in cash